frjo/hugo-theme-zen/README.md

 * You can set a max width for images with parameter "imageMaxWidth".
 Only used for images where size, width and height is not set.
 * If width and height is not set the real dimensions of the image will be used.
 * If only width or only height is set the other value will be proportionally calculated.

+### File

+Creates a link to a file in static or in assets directory.

+Possible parameters are:

+* class
+* name
+* src

 ### Search